cchitsiang/awesome-stars/topics.md

 ## automation

 - [fingerprintjs/BotD](https://github.com/fingerprintjs/BotD) - Bot detection library that runs in the browser.
-Detect automation tools.
+Detects automation tools and frameworks.
 No server required, runs 100% on the client.
 - [testcontainers/testcontainers-go](https://github.com/testcontainers/testcontainers-go) - Testcontainers for Go is a Golang library that provides a friendly API to run Docker containers.
 It is designed to create a runtime testing environment to use during your automatic tests.
 - [dotenx/dotenx](https://github.com/dotenx/dotenx) - No-code backend and automation builder.
 - [TwiN/gatus](https://github.com/TwiN/gatus) - ⛑ Automated service health dashboard